zilverline/sequent/README.md

 See the official site at https://www.sequent.io/

-New to Sequent? [http://localhost:4000/docs/getting-started.html](Getting started) is the place to be!
+New to Sequent?
+[Getting Started](https://www.sequent.io/docs/getting-started.html) is the place to be!

 ## Contributing